No products in the cart.

 First you need to prepare your machine for the service

-1. Make your engine is cool.
+1. Make sure your engine is cool.
 Never service a hot engine.

 2. Unplug the wire and boot from the spark plug.